sbt components

 Connecting to sbt server

-Let's look at three ways of connecting to the sbt server.
+Let's look at three ways of connecting to sbt server.

 sbt shell using sbtn